heuristicus/master-thesis/README.md

 ## Query Data
-For a single directory containing query results, with directories for different object types, can use the following to output results to the current directory
+For a single directory containing query results, with directories for different object types, can use the following to output results to the current directory.
+Data is aggregated according to the feature type used.

-    python3 $scr/query/process_results.py -m . `find . -regex .*[0-9].txt`
+    python3 scripts/query/process_results.py -m . `find . -regex .*[0-9].txt`

+The switch `-mi` will aggregate according to the interest point type used.
+`-m[i]k` will also produce results, but will skip SHOT, PFH, FPFH, SIFT and SUSAN data.